-The ideal candidate will have some experience with one or more of the following: litigation in federal courts; international law (with a focus on human rights, humanitarian law, and/or criminal law); FOIA litigation; engaging with U.N. special procedure mechanisms; First Amendment law; immigration law; prisoners’ rights; section 1983 police misconduct litigation; class action litigation; national security law; and working with communities to advocate for social change.
+The ideal candidate will have some experience with one or more of the following: litigation in federal courts; international law (with a focus on human rights, humanitarian law, and/or criminal law); FOIA litigation; engaging with U.N. special procedure mechanisms; First Amendment law; immigration law; prisoners’ rights; Section 1983 police misconduct litigation; class action litigation; national security law; and working with communities to advocate for social change.
 Candidates should also demonstrate experience in and/or commitment to social justice, organizing, and/or social movements.

-Qualified candidates should prepare a resume, cover letter, legal writing sample, and list of three references as one PDF document, with your name in the document title, prior to applying via this web form.
-Your cover letter should include your availability over the term.
+Qualified candidates should prepare a resume, cover letter, brief legal writing sample, and list of three references as one PDF document, with your name in the document title, prior to applying via our application web form.
+Please do not submit reference letters.
+Your cover letter should include your availability over the term and the particular project areas you are interested in.
+Please note any program deadlines clearly in your application.
 Applications will be considered on a rolling basis and strong consideration will be given to early applicants.
-CCR is an equal opportunity/affirmative action employer and actively recruits people of color, women, people with disabilities, and LGBTQI and gender non-conforming people.
+The Center for Constitutional Rights is an equal opportunity/affirmative action employer and actively recruits people of color, women, people with disabilities, and LGBTQIA+ and gender non-conforming people.
 No phone calls please.